 Five-years later, Tiger Muay Thai has dozens of repeat guests that return every year, World Champion trainers from WMC, Lumpinee, Rajadamnoen, WBC, and Bangkok TV and a detailed, organized, and scheduled training plan that includes training programs for beginners, intermediate, and advanced Muay Thai and beginners and advanced MMA.

-With 6 Rings, 100’s of meters of mat space, MMA cage, 36 workout stations, nearly 30 trainers, Tiger Muay Thai now ranks as one of the best Muay Thai training camps in all of Thailand.
+Covering over 9,600 m2, with 12 Rings, 1000’s of square meters of mat space, full size MMA cage, indoor weigth-room, Yoga studio, 40+ trainers, Tiger Muay Thai now ranks as one of the best Muay Thai, MMA & Fitness camps in all of South East Asia.
 The thanks needs to go to the staff and trainers of TMT that have worked hard to develop a one-of-a-kind Muay Thai and MMA training camp with an atmosphere that promotes attaining goals, and training hard.